oracle-livelabs/spatial-graph/adb-graph/rdf-graph/query-and-visualize/query-and-visualize-the-rdf-graph.md

-# Lab 3: Querying and Visualizing the RDF Graph
+# Query and Visualize the RDF Graph

 ## Introduction